aannkooss/Cora-GNN/README.md

 # GNN for Node Classification on Cora Dataset
-This project is an implementation of a basic Graph Neural Network (GNN) using PyTorch Geometric to perform node classification on the Cora citation network dataset.
+This project is an implementation of a basic Graph Neural Network (GNN) using PyTorch to perform node classification on the Cora citation network dataset.
 The goal is to predict the subject category of a scientific paper based on its content and its relationship to other papers in the network.

 ## About the Dataset
 The Cora Dataset is a benchmark for GNNs which represents a network of scientific publications where: